lorenzobadas/CTF-writeups/DCTF-2022/glade_writeup.md

 'U' -> call to sub_113F-(30*length)    // go 30 functions backward
 ```

-At this point we might speculate that *R* stands for *right, L* for *left, D* for *down* and *U* for *up*.
-So if, to move up, we go 30 functions backward that means a row of functions is 30 functions long.
+At this point we might speculate that *R* stands for *right*, *L* for *left*, *D* for *down* and *U* for *up*.
+So if to move up, we go 30 functions backward that means a row of functions is 30 functions long.
 Also if we count this kind of functions in the program we notice they are exactly 900, that is $30\times30$.
 This way we can imagine the functions in a 30-by-30 matrix where in the top left-hand corner we have `sub_113F` and in the bottom right-hand corner we have our target function `sub_315D3`.

-However if we try to get to the target function in the most straight forward manner the program exits.
+However if we try to get to the target function in the most straightforward manner the program exits.
 That is because of the check functions we mentioned earlier.

 Let’s take a look at one of these check functions: